 This simple tool is very effective at breaking up clogs close to the drain opening.
 Place the plunger securely over the drain hole and plunge forcefully up and down several times.
 This creates powerful suction to dislodge and pull loose debris further down the pipe.

-Manually operated snake tools have flexible wire or steel coil lengths with removable blades.
+Manually operated snake tools have flexible lengths of wire or steel coil with removable blades.
 Carefully feed the snake into the drain and rotate it gently to break up clogs further down the line.
 Go slowly to avoid damaging fragile piping.
 Some snakes have expandable spiral brushes for scrubbing surfaces.

 The chemical reaction, when combined, produces carbon dioxide gas bubbles.
 These bubbles can help dislodge slow-forming organic clogs like soap scum over time.
-Pour the ingredients down separate drains and let them fizzle before flushing them clean with boiling water.
+Pour the ingredients down separate drains and let fizzle before flushing clear with boiling water.

 5. Use drain cleaner